By Hannah Lathen/ managing editor

 “I thought about donating it to a fire department, but nobody wanted to see it get torched and chopped up,” he said.

 Swartz got the idea of donating it to an aviation school.
-He asked his sales representative and TCC student James Henderson if he thought the college would be interested in taking the plane.
+He asked his sales representative and TCC student James Robertson if he thought the college would be interested in taking the plane.

 “Chuck called me into his office one day and said, ‘Hey, James, think the school would want a Gulfstream?’”
 Robertson said.
 “My eyes got real big.
 A free Gulfstream.
 I said, ‘Well, heck yeah, but let me check with some folks.’”